FactomProject/factom-docs/cli/includes/_install ff.md

 Here is a step by step guide on how to install FF binaries on Mac, Windows, and Linux.

-**Step 1**  Download the installer for Mac, Windows, or Linux on [GitHub](https://github.com/FactomProject/distribution).
+**Step 1**  Download the installer for Mac, Windows, or Linux on [GitHub](https://github.com/FactomProject/distribution/releases).

 **Step 2**  Save it to your desktop or downloads folder on your local hard drive.

 **Step 3**  Follow the instructions for your OS.

-###Mac
+### Mac

-This installer is for factomd, factom-walletd, factom-cli, and enterprise-wallet the 4 binaries will be installed in /Applications/Factom/ together with a .factom folder in the root of the local user Home Folder.
+This installer is for factomd, factom-walletd, factom-cli, the 3 binaries will be installed in /Applications/Factom/ together with a .factom folder in the root of the local user Home Folder.
 These are all required to run Factom via command line or the Factom Foundation Wallet.

 Before you start go to System Preferences/Security & Privacy, click on the lock at the bottom left of the window, type your username and password, then select "Allow apps downloaded from: Anywhere".
 At the prompt click on “Allow From Anywhere”.